Flying Sprints Guide + 3 Flying Sprints Workouts For All Runners

 What Are Flying Sprints?

-Flying sprints, sometimes called a FS workout, involve sprinting at maximum velocity after building up or accelerating into your top speed.
+Flying sprints, sometimes called an FS workout, involve sprinting at maximum velocity after building up or accelerating to your top speed.

 Essentially, you hit the flying sprint while you are already “flying,” rather than doing an explosive sprint start from starting blocks or doing an acceleration from a falling sprint start or standing sprint start.